Quick Exit

 • Engage in regular individual and group supervision to maintain high standards of practice and professional development

-• Have knowledge and experience working with children and young people in the areas of neurodiversity, complex trauma, disability and/or family therapy
+• Knowledge and experience in working with children and young people in the areas of neurodiversity, complex trauma, disability, and/or family therapy

-• Have a degree in counselling, psychology, or social work with eligibility for membership of the relevant professional association (AHPRA, APS, AASW or PACFA)
+• A degree in counselling, psychology, or social work with eligibility for membership of the relevant professional association (AHPRA, APS, AASW or PACFA)

-• Have professional experience working with children, young people and their families who have experienced trauma
+• Professional experience working with children, young people, and their families who have experienced trauma

-• Are a skilled clinician with knowledge and experience in a broad range of trauma informed therapies
+• Are a skilled clinician with knowledge of, and experience in, a broad range of trauma-informed therapies, having worked with people who have experienced trauma

-• Have a current National Police Check and Working with Vulnerable People Card
+• A current National Police Check and Working with Vulnerable People Card

-These positions will be a minimum of 3 days per week, up to 5 days per week.
-We have positions in north and north/west Tasmania.
+This position will be a minimum of 3 days per week, up to 4 days per week.
+This position is available to someone in the North or North-West Tasmania.
 All SASS employees are entitled to full salary packaging benefits, flexible work arrangements, paid parental leave, and additional paid leave over the Christmas period.

 We are committed to creating a safe, inclusive, and respectful workplace.
 We value diversity and encourage applications from people of all backgrounds, including Aboriginal and Torres Strait Islander peoples, members of the LGBTIQA+ community, people with disability, and those from culturally and linguistically diverse backgrounds.
 If you need any assistance or adjustments during the application process, please reach out — we’re here to support you.